Pulmonary aspiration: Basic management

 An airway obstruction can be partial or complete.
 In partial obstruction, the patient can usually clear the foreign body with coughing.
 In complete obstruction, acute intervention is required to remove the foreign body.

 If foreign body aspiration is suspected, finger sweeping in the mouth is not recommended due to the increased risk of displacing the foreign object further into the airway.

-For choking children less than 1 year of age, the child should be placed face down over the rescuer's arm.
-Back blows should be delivered with the heel of the hand, then the patient should be turned face-up and chest thrusts should be administered.
+For choking, children less than 1 year of age, need to be placed face down over the rescuer's arm.
+Back blows should be delivered with the heel of the hand, then the child should be turned face-up and chest thrusts should be administered.
 The rescuer should alternate five back blows followed by five chest thrusts until the object is cleared.
 The Heimlich maneuver should be used in choking patients older than 1 year of age to dislodge a foreign body.
 If the patient becomes unresponsive during physical intervention, cardiopulmonary resuscitation (CPR) should be started.